jodersky/akka-serial/Documentation/manual.md

 The underlying serial port is closed when its materialized serial flow is closed.

 ## Errors and Resource Handling
-Any errors described in flow-core can also be encountered in flow-streaming.
+Any errors described in akka-serial-core can also be encountered in akka-serial-stream.
 When thrown, they will be wrapped as the cause of a `StreamSerialException` and cause the the serial `Flow` stage to fail.

-As with flow-core, native resources are handled by underlying Akka mechanisms and any crashes in user code will automatically case the resources to be freed.
+As with akka-serial-core, native resources are handled by underlying Akka mechanisms and any crashes in user code will automatically case the resources to be freed.